SharePoint/sp-dev-docs/docs/design/web-part-commanding.md

 # Commanding within a web part

 The commanding with in a web part consists of a single line of commands which sit below the web part title.
 These commands contain and icon and text, for example the <b>+ plus</b> icon and the text <b>Add</b>.
-The command bar can be extend to support multiple commands but be aware of overloading the web part with too many commands and how they reflow when the web part is placed in different columns or when the page reflows to smaller screen sizes.
+The command bar can be extended to support multiple commands but be aware of overloading the web part with too many commands and how they reflow when the web part is placed in different columns or when the page reflows to smaller screen sizes.

 ![Single +Add command below the Title](../images/Commanding_Events_1column_01.png)